w3c/device-memory/README.md

 Device memory is an interesting signal in this context.
 Low memory devices devices are widely used in emerging markets.
 Chrome telemetry indicates a large number of OOM (out-of-memory) crashes on foreground tabs on these devices.
 In this case, serving a lite version not only improves the user experience, it is necessary for the site to be usable at all (as opposed to crashing due to memory constraints).

 ## Proposal
 We propose a new HTTP Client Hints header and a web exposed API to surface device capabilities for memory (RAM).
-The mechanism should be extensible to other device capabilities such as CPU i.e. number of cores, clock speed etc.
 A Client Hints header will enable the server to deliver appropriate content, eg. a “lite” version of the site.
 The JS API will be a convenience for analytics reporting and may be used to make runtime decisions eg. using more storage vs. making additional requests, requesting appropriate resources from the server etc.

-ASIDE: the JS API for CPU Cores is already available via hardwareConcurrency API

 ### The Header
 Proposed Client Hints Header for memory: `Sec-CH-Device-Memory`\